GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 problems).

-If you see fewer 'PASS' statements than above, but without obvious failures, the most likely reason is that you never worked with the script [get_detailed_PTHA18_source_zone_info.R](get_detailed_PTHA18_source_zone_info.R).
+If you see fewer 'PASS' statements than above, but without obvious failures, then most likely there is no problem, but you probably never sourced the script [get_detailed_PTHA18_source_zone_info.R](get_detailed_PTHA18_source_zone_info.R).
-That script needs to do a one-off large download of some data to your machine, and here, the tests for that script only run if the data already exists.
+That script needs to do a one-off large download of some data to your machine.
+Here we only run the tests for that script if the data is found on your machine.
+If you open R and do `source('get_detailed_PTHA18_source_zone_info.R')` then the data will be downloaded.
+Once that is done the associated tests will be run.

 ### ***Obtaining hazard curves at a particular hazard point***